The Friendly Guide to Cruises for Single Seniors Over 60 [First-Timer Tips]

 Choose open-seating dining

-Norwegian, Royal Caribbean, and Celebrity offer open seating.
-Request a shared table in the main dining room.
+Norwegian, Royal Caribbean, and Celebrity offer open seating, so ask for a shared table in the main dining room.
 Many couples welcome solo travelers.
 On some lines, assigned seating means you dine with the same people nightly, which helps friendships grow.

 Participate in onboard classes and games